-Our office in Utrecht – employment and advice centre for Middle and Eastern European migrants.
+Our office in Utrecht – support and information centre for Middle and Eastern European migrants.

 Stichting Barka office (Social Economy Centre)

 Due to the changes related to the corona virus, the office in Utrecht is for the time being open Tuesdays and Thursdays from 11am to 2pm (please make an appointment in advance if possible).

 We limit the amount of visitors in our office.

 Contact hours (phone/email): Monday – Friday: 9am – 12pm and 1pm – 4pm